-Key information must be reported and recorded as a separate due diligence Exhibit item or an attachment to an MAI appraisal, either of which must be signed by a third-party.
+Key information must be reported and recorded as a separate due diligence Exhibit item or an attachment to an appraisal, which must be signed by a third-party.
 Information required for this Exhibit includes:

 - 1. ENERGY STAR Statement of Energy Performance and/or ENERGY STAR certification - 2.
-LEED Certification or GreenPoint Rating and scorecard (if applicable) - 3.
+LEED or GreenPoint RATED Certification and scorecard (if applicable) - 3.
 CMP Green Value Score (see Section 11.3 and Appendix) - 4.
 Green Building Underwriting Standard worksheet (see Section 11.3 and Appendix) - 5.
 Narrative on points awarded on the Standard worksheet (see Appendix)